 One way to handle multiple versions of libraries is to insert version information into the actual library name as Microsoft does in MFC [1].
 For example, names such as MFC40.dll and MFC42.dll can be used for version 4.0 and 4.2.
-This prevents name collisions problems but can introduce a vast number of versions which we de not have any control over.
+This prevents name collision problems but can introduce a vast number of versions over which we have no control.

-In order to identify the parts of the system that can be affected by the change we want to:
+To identify the parts of the system which can be affected by the change we must:

-- Identify components including their versions. - Identify direct and indirect dependencies. - Get enough information to localize the implicit dependencies.
+- Identify components including their versions. - Identify direct and indirect dependencies. - Obtain sufficient information to localize the implicit dependencies.

-The identification and dependency management is a typical subject of SCM.
+Identification and dependency management is a typical subject of SCM.
 The SCM disciplines and their possible implementations for managing components are discussed in section 2.
-In section 3 we discuss the problem with dependency information which is missing in component models available today.
-In absence of it, we discuss a possibility of finding dependencies directly form the code.
-A Dependency Browser, an application that displays dependencies between binary assets, is depicted in section 4.
+In section 3 we discuss the problem with dependency information which is missing from component models available today.
+In its absence, we discuss a possibility of finding dependencies directly from the code.
+A Dependency Browser, an application which displays dependencies between binary assets, is depicted in section 4.
 Finally, section 5 outlines further investigations.